wallpants/github-preview.nvim/README.md

-# my name is
+# my name is adf

 -   [] we lose syntax on content change
+-   [x] when cd .. on webapp, if a file is currently open it stays open after the "cd ..", file should be closed
--   [] when cd .. on webapp, if we're looking at a file, file is closed instead of going to parent
+-   [x] when cd .. on webapp, if we're looking at a file, file is closed instead of going to parent
 -   [] webapp logs "received" on production
 -   [] add "ping" request, kill processes after a while of inactivity
 -   [] what happens if we have a running instance and try running another?